 Premises liability is the area of the law that holds landlords accountable for hidden hazards on their property that cause harm to visitors.
-A common scenario is the slip and fall, where an unsuspecting visitor encounters a slick surface and falls to the ground.
+A common scenario is the slip and fall.
+This is where an unsuspecting visitor encounters a slick surface and falls to the ground.
 Injuries from such accidents can cause intense pain, lifelong disability, and even wrongful death.
 Unfortunately, due to the requirements of the law, the landlord’s fault is often very hard to prove.
-If you or a loved one has been harmed by a slip and fall, trip and fall, falling merchandise, or another premises liability accident, you can rely on the accomplished personal injury attorneys at Brach Eichler to assert your rights.
-Our seasoned trial lawyers have recovered more than $160 million dollars in compensation for our injured clients.
-We are determined to prosecute your case aggressively to deliver the results you deserve.
+If you or a loved one has been harmed by a slip and fall, trip and fall, falling merchandise, or another premises liability accident, you can rely on the accomplished personal injury attorneys at Brach Eichler Injury Lawyers to assert your rights.
+Our seasoned trial lawyers have recovered over $425 million in compensation for our injured clients.
+We are determined to prosecute your case aggressively to deliver your desired results.

-What you must prove to recover for a slip and fall injury
+What you must prove to recover compensation from a slip and fall injury

 To recover compensation for a slip and fall or other premises liability claim, an injured plaintiff must prove the necessary legal elements:

-Our task, as your personal injury advocate, is to assemble the evidence necessary to prove each element in this list.
+As your personal injury advocate, our task is to assemble the evidence necessary to prove each element in this list.
 We must prove all four for you to recover anything.
 We must present compelling evidence for you to recover the full and fair compensation you deserve.
 This is not a task you should entrust to a novice lawyer.
-Premises liability cases often present difficulties in proving these elements, and it takes an experienced and dedicated attorney to assemble the evidence and present a persuasive case for recovery.
+Premises liability cases often present difficulties in proving these elements.
+It takes an experienced and dedicated attorney to assemble the evidence and present a persuasive case for recovery.
 Our track record speaks for itself; we are highly capable of delivering results.

 Difficulties proving liability for premises liability injuries

-There are inherent difficulties to proving liability in a premises liability case.
+There are inherent difficulties in proving liability in a premises liability case.
 These include:

 - Destruction of evidence — If the hazard that caused the accident was a wet floor, a loose tile, or even a pothole, a wily landlord can easily eliminate any incriminating evidence before an attorney can return to the scene to verify the hazardous condition.
-Victims of premises liability accidents can certainly help themselves, if they are able, by taking cell phone photographs of the accident scene.
+Victims of premises liability accidents can help themselves, if they can, by taking cell phone photographs of the accident scene.

 A landlord also has effective defenses to a premises liability case: